-- Catch biomass metric tons - Body weight kilograms - Body length usually in cm.
-Weight at length parameters must correspond to the units of body length and body weight. - Survey abundance any units if q is freely scaled; metric tons or thousands of fish if q has a quantitative interpretation - Output biomass metric tons - Numbers thousands of fish, because catch is in mtons and body weight is in kg - Spawning biomass metric tons of mature females if eggs/kg = 1 for all weights; otherwise has units that are based on the user-specified fecundity
+- Catch biomass metric tons - Body weight kilograms - Body length usually in centimeters.
+Weight at length parameters must correspond to the units of body length and body weight. - Survey abundance any units if catchability (Q) is freely scaled; metric tons or thousands of fish if Q has a quantitative interpretation

+- Output biomass metric tons - Numbers thousands of fish, because catch is in metric tons and body weight is in kilograms - Spawning biomass metric tons of mature females if eggs/kg = 1 for all weights; otherwise has units that are based on the user-specified fecundity

-8.3 Time Units
+9.3 Time Units